davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 - *Acceptance Testing / AB Testing*
 	- Give product to a set of users to check whether it meets their needs.
 		- Alpha/beta Testing - controlled pools of users, generally on their own machine.
 		- Acceptance Testing - controlled pool of customers, in a controlled environment, formal acceptance criteria
 	- Can expose many faults.
 	- Can be planned during requirements elicitation

+# Automation vs Human-Driven
+# The V-Model of Development
+# Unit Testing
+# System (Integration) Testing
+#
+#
+#
+#
+#
+#
+#
+#

 [[MEI/Qualidade de Software/Aula 5]]